 - 3 pound eye of round or shoulder roast

 - 2 tablespoons of olive oil

 - 1 bunch of fresh thyme leaf sprigs

 - 2 16- ounce bottles of stout beer

 - 2 each tri-color carrots peeled and sliced on a bias

 - 6 stalks of celery sliced on a bias

 - Kosher salt and fresh cracked pepper to taste

 - Season the beef on all sides with salt and pepper and lightly coat it in the flour.
 Sear it on all sides in a large cast iron skillet on high heat with 2 tablespoons of olive oil until it is brown on all sides.

-- Next, add it to a slow cooker along with the onion, garlic, thyme, beer, beef stock, salt and pepper and cook on high for 4 hours.
+- Next, add it to a slow cooker along with the onion, garlic, thyme, beer, beef stock, salt and pepper and cook on high for 4-6 hours or until tender.